KumaCrypto/BLX-Ecosystem/BLXLocker.md

 Using UUPS

 ### User stories
-Please, read the following user stories to implement:
 1. As a user I want to create the lock from my bank account balance for the given address
    - I want to provide start time of the lock, end time of the lock, locked amount
 2. As a user I want to get all locks that were created for me